RAvdek/legendrian_links/README.md

 ## Features

+- We should not bother with RSFT algebras when the link is a knot.
+This means gutting some parts of the HTML in the knot case.
+- We should automatically run augsearch for the LCH algebra with Z/2Z coeffs.
+- Tests should check that augsearch runs properly on some specific cases.
+It works (for sure) now for the trefoil.
+- Process disks into (commutative) differentials for RSFT with Z/2Z coefficients and grading.
+- Speed up `augsearch` by searching for variables which appear most frequently in a set of polynomials.
 - Introduce t coordinate in differentials.
-- Tests added to ensure that gradings are computed appropriately in RSFT.
-- Orientations: Process disks into differentials for LCH with Z coefficients.
-- Describe the even degree part of the characteristic algebra as a quotient of a polynomial ring using `sympy`.
-- Extract Sivek's work on enumerating augmentations.
-Want to do this purely algebraically so that it can handle both LCH and RSFT.
-- Clean up appearance of left/right indicators in SVG.
+(This is not so important for augmentations).
 - Ability to flip orientations of link components.
-- Compute numbers of Z/2Z augmentations.
-Should be in a new module.
-- Process disks into differentials for RSFT with Z/2Z coefficients and grading.
 - Ability to reverse orientations on link components.
+- Orientations: Process disks into differentials for LCH with Z coefficients.
+- Algorithmically determine a plat diagram from a grid diagram.
 - Compute differentials for 2-copies and twisted 2-copies.
+- In the we interface, users can do basic input links, flip components, etc with HTML / javascript input.

 ## Data sets